-The casting process is a regular and general manufacturing process, it is used to manufacture millions of materials, and the regular way of manufacturing and casting the materials will not suitable for every product so, there are different types of casting process for casting different materials and products.
+The casting is a regular and general manufacturing process, it is used to manufacture millions of materials, and the regular way of manufacturing and casting the materials will not suitable for every product so, there are different types of casting processes according to the application and different materials and products.
 So, the types of casting are depended upon the type of material that needs to manufacture.
-The important types of the casting process are as follows.
+The important types of the casting processes are as follows.

 Centrifugal Casting Process:

 The centrifugal is the process of moving the molecules away from their center similarly, the centrifugal types of casting works.
 The centrifugal mold is cylindrical in shape and fixed inclined.
 As the molten metal is pouring into the mold, it will exactly fill up the whole mold without any voids.

 After introducing the molten metal into the mold, the mold is rotated at a speed of 3000 RPM (Revolutions Per Minute).
 Due to this rotation, the fine particles will move outwards and the inner section will get solidifying with the temperature drop.
 The surfaces with coarser particles are called Jagged Surface.

 Slush Casting Process is one of the simple types of the casting.
 The molten metal is introduced into the die or mold cavity for solidifications.
 The mold cavity or mold will be inverted without complete solidification.
 With the instant inversion, the excess molten metal will be removed.

 Investment casting is a type of casting process that is special and helps to manufacture intricate shapes.
 The mold in this type of casting is prepared using wax and mercury.
 If the mold is wax type then it is called Lost Wax Type.